 Install pyenv and set it to the version you want to use Install virtualenv, using pyenv is not necessary but I like it to keep my python versions managed.
-Install python3.10-venv
+Install python3.10-venv if an error message tells to.

 curl https://pyenv.run | bash